Do you want to add this user to your connections?

 What are some common threats to online security?

-Malicious programs (malware) are known to target individuals through their devices, resulting in the loss of sensitive data like bank account numbers, passwords, addresses, and other personal details.
+Malicious programs (malware) target individuals through their devices, resulting in the loss of sensitive data like bank account numbers, passwords, addresses, and other personal details.
 It can also mean the spread of an infection within a network, which could compromise important files or intellectual property present on them.

 Who needs digital security?